 Can both spouses stay in the house until the divorce is final?

 Technically, yes—if the court doesn’t say otherwise.
 I know couples who’ve done it to save money or keep things normal for the kids.
-Awkward?
-Usually.
+The situation felt awkward to everyone involved.
 But sometimes it works.
+Set clear boundaries.
+The basement belongs to one person while the other person keeps the rest of the house.
+Create a schedule for common areas.
+The process is challenging yet I have witnessed it save families over $20,000 in temporary housing expenses.

 Does leaving the house mean I lose my share?